-Go bigger with rewards for hitting a major milestone or reaching your goal.
-Maybe an evening at the movies, concert tickets, a day in the outdoors.
+You can choose bigger rewards for hitting a major milestone or reaching your goal.
+It might be an evening at the movies, concert tickets, or a day in the outdoors.
 Keep your list handy so that it can help you stay on track.

 Setting and Achieving Your Goals